annasedla/EECS_123_Reversi/README.md

 # Reversi
 A simple Reversi game programmed in Java.
+It is made such that you can create any board size as desired.